This post may contain affiliate links. Please read our disclosure policy.

 one tortilla in a cast iron skillet.

-1. Flip and Finish: Turn the tortilla over and cook until the second side also develops golden-brown spots.
-Once done, move the tortilla to a plate and cover it with a clean dish towel to retain warmth.
-Continue this process with the remaining dough balls.
+1. Flip and Finish: Flip the tortilla and cook the other side until golden-brown spots appear.
+Transfer to a plate and cover with a clean dish towel to keep warm.
+Repeat with the remaining dough balls.

 a browned tortilla in a black pan.